11.08 - Use of Email

 1. Principles

-Certain information such as protected health information (PHI), personally identifiable information (PII), or financial records are confidential and must be treated with extreme care to avoid inappropriate disclosure that could lead to exposure of risk to Weill Cornell Medicine and its affiliates.
-A complete list of all data considered confidential by WCM is available in the ITS 11.03 – Data Classification policy.
+High risk data at Weill Cornell Medicine must be treated with extreme care to avoid inappropriate loss or disclosure that could lead to exposure of risk to Weill Cornell Medicine and its affiliates.
+A complete list of all data considered high risk by Weill Cornell Medicine is available in ITS policy 11.03 – Data Classification

-While the college permits generally unhindered use of its information technology resources, those who use WCM information technology resources do not acquire, and should not expect, a right of privacy.
-WCM community members should not expect that personal communications will remain private and/or confidential.
-Automated email surveillance systems are in place to identify data that appear malicious in nature (e.g., viruses, spyware) or contain confidential information (e.g., protected health information and personally identifiable information) for further investigation.
+Weill Cornell Medicine community members should not expect that personal communications will remain private and/or confidential.
+Automated email monitoring systems are in place to identify data that appear suspicious or malicious in nature (e.g., viruses, spyware) or contain high risk data (e.g., protected health information and personally identifiable information) for further investigation.

 2. Email Account Owner Responsibility

-WCM provides a centrally-managed email system for its faculty, staff, students, and affiliates.
-No additional email systems are permitted without approval of the Chief Information Officer.
-WCM-supplied email accounts (@med.cornell.edu) are unique and assigned to an individual for communication pertaining to WCM.
-Except in cases approved by WCM Human Resources or General Counsel, these email accounts are not transferrable to other users.
-Access to WCM's email system requires certain responsibilities for the account holder, including, but not limited to, the following:
+Weill Cornell Medicine provides a centrally-managed email system for its faculty, staff, students, and affiliates.
+No additional email systems are permitted for business use without approval of the Chief Information Officer.
+Email accounts are uniquely assigned to an individual for communication pertaining to Weill Cornell Medicine.
+Except in cases approved by Human Resources or the Office of General Counsel, these email accounts are not transferable to other users.
+Access to Weill Cornell Medicine’s email system requires certain responsibilities for the account holder, including, but not limited to, the following:

 • Do not share your email account password with anyone, including ITS (ITS will never ask you for your password).
 Use delegation, where appropriate, if another user needs access to your email.